docker/bake-action/.github/CONTRIBUTING.md

 ## Submitting a pull request

 1. [Fork](https://github.com/docker/bake-action/fork) and clone the repository
-2. Configure and install the dependencies: `yarn install`
+2. Configure and install the dependencies: `npm install`
 3. Create a new branch: `git checkout -b my-branch-name`
 4. Make your changes
 5. Make sure the tests pass: `docker buildx bake test`